 Erin received her doctorate from the University of Saskatchewan in April 2018.
-She is currently an AMS-funded postdoctoral researcher at the University of Oxford’s Wellcome Unit for the History of Medicine.
+In 2018-2019 she was an AMS-funded postdoctoral researcher at the University of Oxford’s Wellcome Unit for the History of Medicine.
+She is currently an Assistant Professor (term) at Mount Allison University.

 She studies British military and naval nursing in the late-Hanoverian period.
 In particular, she examines the use of civilian women as nurses in military and naval hospitals in this period based on their perceived gendered suitability for the work and how nursing became more medicalised over time.
 She also considers the importance of cleanliness to preventative medicine, studies Plymouth Naval Hospital as a household structure using collective biography to track the careers of individual nurses, and studies the use of enslaved Afro-Caribbean women in West Indian naval hospitals.